chocochipz/CSBill/README.md

     php app/console assets:install --symlink web

 Now you have a fully working copy of CSBill, which you can use to modify or dig around in the code.

+The stylesheets is built with [lesscss][3], so you need nodejs and less installed in your system to be able to parse the less files to CSS.

 *Note:* This is not the recommended way to install and use CSBill.
 This is only for developers who wish to look through the code, submit patches, customise the code etc. or for anybody that wish to poke through the source code.